 - City water comes from a large source (a lake, river, etc.) which is shared by many, many households.

 - Well water comes from deep within your own ground.

-- City water is put through a variety of cleaning processes before it ever enters your home, is treated every day, and is regularly tested to be sure its safe to consume and the results are kept on public record.
+- City water is put through a variety of cleaning processes.
+Before it ever enters your home, it is treated daily and regularly tested to be sure it's safe to consume.
+The results of city water testing are kept on public record.

 - City water is highly reliable as there is a constant supply, but if something does go wrong it is quickly corrected by the city.

 - Not only can wells run dry, but if there is an issue you are responsible for seeing that it's fixed.

 - City water's taste is affected by natural minerals as well as added chemicals like chlorine and fluoride (both of which are perfectly safe to consume at the levels they're added).